kingly369/Multi_Camera_Traffic_Analysis_Project/README.md

 python3 onnx_to_tensorrt.py -m yolov3-288

 # Move the yolov3-288.trt output into our Real-Time Multi-Camera Traffic project under folder yolo/.
+If the yolo/ directory is not created yet, run mkdir yolo

 ```